jonescompneurolab/hnn-core/doc/roadmap.rst

 a template cortical column model based on generalizable features of cortical circuitry and as applied in `prior studies`_.
-Essential to future expansion of HNN is the ability to use other cortical column models that include different cell types and or different network features.
+Essential to future expansion of HNN is the ability to use other cortical column models that include different cell  feed_type s and or different network features.
 We have begun creation of a framework where models built in NetPyNE can be adapted to the HNN workflows of use.
 As a test bed, this currently entails integration of the HNN cortical column model and exogenous drives into the full NetPyNE